-SVID reviewed the content of the maintenance activities and/or BMPs in its district campus O&M Plan, and SWPPP during this last 2022 calendar year.
+SVID reviewed the content of the maintenance activities and/or BMPs in its district campus O&M Plan, and SWPPP during this last 2023 calendar year.

 SVID Drains Department laid fresh pea gravel and regraded the unpaved, gravel road surfaces in Areas One and Three of the Campus Facilities (Figure 1) in early February 2023.
-In addition, SVID's service contractor cleaned out and disposed of the waste in the district's oil-water separator (green triangle symbol in Figure 1) on February 15th, 2023.
+In addition, SVID's service contractor fixed a clogged sump on the oil-water separator, and also removed all the waste from it (green triangle symbol in Figure 1) on March 19th, 2024.